Crock Pot Swedish Meatballs (+Video)

 - 1 packet dry onion soup mix

-- In a 5-6 quart slow cooker, mix undiluted soup with beef broth, onion soup mix and steak sauce.
+- In a 5-6 quart slow cooker, mix 10.75 ounce can cream of mushroom soup (low sodium) with 14 ounce can beef broth (low sodium), 1 packet dry onion soup mix and 2 Tablespoons A1 steak sauce.
+Whisk together well.

-- Cover and cook on low for 6-8 hours or on high 3-5 hours.
+- Then add in 2 pound bag frozen meatballs and stir.
+Cover and cook on low for 6-8 hours or on high 3-5 hours.

 - Mix noodles and meatballs together or serve meatballs on top of noodles.